 The register of deeds and her staff are barred by law from the practice of law.
 Therefore, we are not allowed to assist in or advise citizens on how to prepare documents, or answer questions of a legal nature.
-The role of the register is to simply record and index the instruments presented to him after he has determined that all statutory and locally adopted applicable prerequisites to recording have been met.
+The role of the register is to simply record and index the instruments presented to her after she has determined that all statutory and locally adopted applicable prerequisites to recording have been met.

 Once a document is recorded in the real property books it becomes a public record.
 This means that it is available for public inspection and copies may be purchased by anyone.
 The purpose of making property records public records is to help insure property rights and avoid deceits and lawsuits.
 Anyone can research property records to identify the property owner and/or any possible liens against the property.